nmaksimova/square-panda-cb92c/src/pages/index.md

       **Ladies Line Routine: Salsa, Bachata - Advanced** Join us any time on Mondays at 6:45 pm

-      **Ladies Line Routine: Salsa, Bachata - Intermediate** Join us any time on Thursday at 7:30 pm
+      **Ladies Line Routine: Salsa, Bachata - Intermediate** Join us any time on Thursdays at 7:30 pm